Archive for Is My Blog Burning?

 Guittard Semi-Sweet Chocolate Chips-they may make gourmet chocolate, but their chocolate chips aren’t as rich as Nestle’s.

-Pathmark supermarket brand-an ideal ingredient list (cocoa liquor, sugar, cocoa butter, vanilla and soy lecithin) and cheap price attracted me to this product, but it was waxy and almost fake tasting.
-It wouldn’t surprise me if the real ingredients included vegetable fat and vanillin.
+Pathmark supermarket brand-an ideal ingredient list (cocoa liquor, sugar, cocoa butter, vanilla and soy lecithin) and cheap price attracted me to the product, but it was waxy and fake tasting.

 Chocolate-Covered Macaroons